cloudnative-pg/cloudnative-pg/docs/src/storage.md

 !!!
 Info
     CloudNativePG doesn't use `StatefulSet` for managing data persistence.
-    Rather, it manages persistent volume claims (PVCs) directly.
+    Rather, it manages PVCs directly.
 If you want to know more, see
     [Custom pod controller](controller.md).